 - Combine the Greek yogurt, olive oil, lemon zest, lemon juice, garlic, rosemary, salt, and pepper in a medium bowl and stir to combine.

-- Cut the lamb into 1½ to 2 inch cubes and trim any fat, gristle, or silver skin.
-Place the lamb in a large resealable plastic bag or glass container and pour the marinade over top.
-Stir until the meat is well coated then seal the bag and refrigerate for at least 1 hour, up to 1 day.
+- Cut the lamb into 1½-inch cubes and trim any fat, gristle, or silverskin.
+Place the lamb in a large resealable plastic bag or a glass container, then pour the marinade over it.
+Stir until the meat is well coated, then seal the bag and refrigerate for at least 1 hour, up to 24 hours.

-- Thread the meat loosely onto skewers alternating with pieces of red onion.
+- Thread the meat onto skewers, alternating with pieces of red onion.

-- Thoroughly clean your grill grates then brush or wipe with olive oil then set to medium high and allow to preheat for around 5 minutes.
-Place the skewers on the grill and cook for around 8 minutes, turning occasionally.
+- Thoroughly clean your grill grates, then brush or wipe them with olive oil.
+Set the grill to medium-high, around 400°F to 450°F, and allow it to preheat for around 5 minutes.
+Place the skewers on the grill and cook for around 8-10 minutes, turning occasionally, until the lamb reaches your preferred doneness.
+For medium-rare, aim for 135℉; for medium, aim for 140-145℉.

 - Transfer the cooked skewers to a platter and let rest for about 5 minutes then serve warm with tzatziki sauce, warm pita bread, chopped cucumber, lettuce, and tomatoes.